AI-Ready Knowledge Base

 Create accessible documents

 Get step-by-step guidance for Word, PowerPoint, Excel, and PDF.
-Covers heading structure, alt text, reading order, and plain language.
+Covers heading structure, alt text, reading order, PDF forms, charts, and plain language.

 • Social media